UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 _Enable dynamic editing and annotation of geologic maps_

 1. **Milestone 2** _(Month 4)_: Add widgets for collecting map candidate
-   feedback to Macrostrat’s web map interface: In early development
+   feedback to Macrostrat’s web map interface: _In early development, but not publicly available (@sec:map-interfaces)_

 #### Subtask 3B: Annotate geological data extractions and linked geological entities

 _Enable annotation of geological data extracted from descriptive documents_

 1. **Milestone 2** _(Month 4)_: Add widgets for collecting linked entity
-   feedback in Macrostrat web interfaces: **Not yet addressed**
+   feedback in Macrostrat web interfaces: _**Not yet addressed** (@sec:entity-characterization)_

 ## Later milestones

 We have made some progress to later Phase 1 milestones, as well:

 - Subtask 1B **Milestone 4** _(Month 7)_: Pipeline for locating and extracting
-  entities and augmenting Macrostrat database: In early exploratory phases with CS graduate and undergraduate students supervised by co-PI Venkataraman.
+  entities and augmenting Macrostrat database: _In early exploratory phases with CS graduate and undergraduate students supervised by co-PI Venkataraman (@sec:entity-characterization)_.
 - Subtask 3A **Milestone 4** _(Month 7)_: Adapt Mapboard GIS topological editing
-  for map geospatial/topology correction: Key demonstration/validation has been accomplished
+  for map geospatial/topology correction: _Key demonstration/validation has been
+  accomplished (@sec:map-editing)_